yfram/neko-lang-support-vscode/README.md

-# Neko Language Support (unofficial)
+# Neko Language Autocomplete (unofficial)

-This extension adds language support for the Neko language to Visual Studio Code.
+This extension adds autocomplete support for the Neko language to Visual Studio Code.

 ## Features

 Autocomplete for the Neko language.
-Add icon for .neko files.